open-contracting/deploy/docs/maintain/databases.rst

      tail -f /var/log/postgresql/postgresql-11-main.log

-If everything goes wrong and you can fall back to rebuilding the replica from source, see :ref:`postgres setup docs<pg-setup-replication>`.
+If all else fails, then you can fallback to rebuilding the replica.
+See :ref:`pg-setup-replication`.